thingworx-field-work/PTCSC.RefactoringTool/README.md

 This block is intended as a developer tool, to make it faster &amp; easier to move or copy services and properties from a Thing, ThingTemplate or ThingShape to another entity.

 # Author
-Bogdan Baranga - Senior Director Solution Consulting, requirements
+Bogdan Baranga - Senior Director Solution Consulting, requirements & architecture

 Stefan Neagu - Senior Solution Consultant, Romania CoE Team, implementation